-Prerequisite: "C" grade or higher or "Pass" in CIS 204 or equivalent or successful completion of CCNA4 at another Cisco Networking Academy, or possess current CCNA certification.
+Prerequisite: "C" grade or higher or "Pass" in CIS 204 or equivalent or successful completion of the current version of CCNA1, 2, 3 and 4 at another Cisco Networking Academy or possess a current CCNA certification.

 This course, combined with CIS 206 Cisco Networking Academy VI, covers topics necessary to successfully complete the Cisco Certified Networking Professional ROUTE certification.
 Skills necessary for implementing, monitoring, and maintaining routing services in an enterprise network will be enhanced.
 Students will learn how to plan, configure, and verify the implementation of complex enterprise LAN and WAN routing solutions using a range of IPv4 routing protocols.
 Topics include: EIGRP (Enhanced Interior Gateway Routing Protocol), Multi-area OSPF (Open Shortest Path First) routing protocols, and Interior Gateway Protocol (IGP) redistribution and Path Control.
-This labintensive course provides hands-on experience by performing case studies using Cisco networking devices.
+This lab-intensive course provides hands-on experience by performing case studies using Cisco networking devices.